Treatment of Goodwill: IFRS v. GAAP

 To calculate the impairment loss of goodwill, the companies should follow the accounting standards rules.

-(a) Allocate the fair value of reporting unit step 1 to identifiable assets and liabilities of the reporting unit based on their current fair value;
+(a) Allocate the fair value of the reporting unit step 1 to identifiable assets and liabilities of the reporting unit based on their current fair value;

 (b) Allocate any excess fair value to goodwill;